compsocialscience/summer-institute/2025/wits-standrews/apply.md

 #### Can I participate in SICSS-WITS-StAndrews if I have already participated in SICSS at another location?

 Unfortunately, no. Every year we have more applicants than we can accept, and we would like everyone to have a chance to participate in SICSS once before we allow folks to participate twice.

+### What is the level of the summer institute?

+SICSS-WITS-StAndrews is planned to be an entry-level programme in computational social science.
+We will lay a solid foundation for computational social science during the summer institute through several activities such as invited lectures, research happy hour, tutorials and participant-led group research projects.
+You can read about our experience organizing SICSS-Covenant 2022 here: <a href="https://sicss.io/2022/post-mortem#covenant-university" target="_blank">https://sicss.io/2022/post-mortem#covenant-university</a>

+### I have limited coding experience.
+Should I still apply?

+Some previous coding experience is highly recommended to make the most out of the summer institute.
+However, this should not discourage you from applying, as we aim to enrol all accepted participants with limited coding experience in our coding bootcamp.
+During the bootcamp, we will introduce you to R-programming and support you in enriching your programming skills before the summer institute.

+### How much does the summer institute cost?

+There is no registration cost for participating in the summer institute.
+Furthermore, thanks to our generous sponsor, the National Science Foundation, we will be able to cover accommodation and meals for all accepted participants.
+We also have limited scholarships to cover round-trip airfare for participants from other African countries.